-They have done a great job with the soft lighting as well.
-The lighting really adds to the ambience of the street.
+They have done a great job with street lighting.
+The lighting adds to the ambiance.
 There is always a bit of background music coming from many of the businesses along the street.
 The experience leaves you with a good impression.

-I always recommend guests trying to get to Chiang Khan before sunset.
+I recommend getting to Chiang Khan before sunset.
 The walkway along the river has some great viewpoints to watch the beautiful sun as it drops behind the landscape.

 What time does the walking street open?

-Chiang Khan is famous for quilts and glaced coconut, the glaced coconut is very delicious so don’t forget to buy some before you leave.
-There are quite a few vendors selling the coconut along the street.
-They usually offer a discount for buying multiple bags so do not be surprised if you come away from the walking street with a handful of goodies.
+Chiang Khan is famous for quilts and sweet coconut, the coconut is very delicious so don’t forget to buy some before you leave.

-Geng Kud Koo is open from morning to about 5 p.m.
-They do not open much later then that because they know almost everyone will make their way back to Chiang Khan’s walking street which opens after 5 or so.
+Geng Kud Koo is open from the morning to about 5 pm.
+After 5 pm, most people are heading to Chiang Khan’s walking street which opens after 5.